twbrodarick/Amazon-Web-Services-Chatbot/README.md

 * User `age` should be greater than zero and less than 65.
 * the `investment_amount` should be equal to or greater than USD 5,000.
-* Violations of these parameters will prompt to the user to input valid responses.
+* Violations of these parameters will prompt the user to input valid responses.

 ##### Investment Portfolio Recommendation